robpc/git-semver/README.md

 2.0.5-main.4
 ```

-### Version Increment
+### Increment

 When a version is found, the version will be incremented to the next patch version, use the `-i, --increment` option to choose `none`, `patch`, `minor`, or `major` instead.

 ### Branch Priority

-Branches are searched in the in the order below by default:
+Branches are searched in the order below by default:

 - `release-.*`
 - `hotfix-.*`